CKs-Technology-News/PrivacyTools/README.md

 - [Discourse](https://discourse.group/) – Discourse is the 100% open-source discussion platform built for the next decade of the Internet.
 Use it as a mailing list, discussion forum, or long-form chat room.
 - [GNU Mailman](https://list.org/) – Mailman is free software for managing electronic mail discussion and e-newsletter lists.
 Mailman is integrated with the web, making it easy for users to manage their accounts and for list owners to administer their lists.
 Mailman supports built-in archiving, automatic bounce processing, content filtering, digest delivery, spam filters, and more.
 - [Groups.io](https://groups.io/) – A privacy focused email list system that does not track you, nor your members.
 It is not open source.
 Data is hosted on one central server but the server is encrypted.
 It has modern email group features such as a wiki, integrations, and RSS import support.
+- [Iris Forums](https://github.com/Calamitous/iris/blob/master/README.md) – A easy to use CLI forum for Unix users.
+- [Mailman](https://list.org/) – GNU Mailing List Manager, free software for managing electronic mail discussion and e-newsletter lists.
 - [Sympa](https://www.sympa.org/) – An open-source mailing list manager.
 It provides advanced features with a rich and secure web interface.
-- [Iris forums](https://github.com/Calamitous/iris/blob/master/README.md) – A easy to use CLI forum for Unix users.

 ### [Network-wide ad & tracker blocking DNS servers](#network-wide-ad--tracker-blocking-DNS-servers)